 Is only possible in the winter semester

-- For applicants who obtained their last relevant educational qualification in Germany (Bildungsinländer), enrollment for the program is possible until the last Friday before the beginning of the lecture period of the winter semester.
+– For applicants who obtained their last relevant educational qualification in Germany (Bildungsinländer) or from a member state of the European Unio, enrollment for the program is possible until the last Friday before the beginning of the lecture period of the winter semester

 - Please note that the processing of your application by the International Office of the TU Dortmund may take several weeks.
 The period between the notification of admission and the beginning of the semester can be short if the documents are submitted late.
 In order to ensure sufficient time for organizing a visa, accommodation, etc., we advise international applicants from non-EU countries in particular to apply as early as possible.

 - Bachelor degree in statistics, economics, mathematics or comparable subjects

 - 15 ECTS from the field of economics